asrivathsan/IntegraTax/docs/using/index.md

 - Keep sequence headers ≤ **150 characters**.

-NOTE: If you have fasta sequences that are separate from your project (e.g. from NCBI genbank or BOLD or sequences from other projects), these files are called **external sequences** and IntegraTax can add those sequences to the clustering.
+NOTE: If you have a 2nd fasta file with identified reference sequences (e.g. from NCBI genbank or BOLD or sequences from other projects), IntegraTax can add those sequences to the clustering in [Step 3](#with-external-sequences).

 ### 2. Species name file (optional)